hku/aigc-webui/docs/Contributing.md

 ![addin](./images/addin.jpg)

  Currently, you can develop your owen extension in typescript.
 Python support will come soon!

 ### <a name="addon"></a> Make an `addon`

+(All subfolders of 'addons' in this repository are standalone addon-extensions which can be used as templates)

 (1) create a folder in `addons` named saying `YOUR_COOL_ADDON`, and a script named 'model.ts' in `YOUR_COOL_ADDON`, other scripts of your addon should be all placed in `YOUR_COOL_ADDON`.